-|First successful audio transmission was carried out in mid-1870s||Developed in 1930 by Edwin Armstrong, in the United States|
+|First successful audio transmission was carried out in the mid-1870s||Developed in 1930 by Edwin Armstrong, in the United States|

-|The radio wave is called as a carrier wave and the frequency and phase remain same||The radio wave is called a carrier wave, but the amplitude and phase remain same.|
+|The radio wave is called a carrier wave and the frequency and phase remain the same||The radio wave is called a carrier wave, but the amplitude and phase remain the same|

-|Has poor sound quality, but can transmit longer distance.||Has higher bandwidth with better sound quality|
+|Has poor sound quality, but can transmit longer distance||Has higher bandwidth with better sound quality|

-|The frequency range of AM radio varies from 535 to 1705 KHz||The frequency range of FM is 88 to 108 MHz in higher spectrum|
+|The frequency range of AM radio varies from 535 to 1705 kHz||The frequency range of FM is 88 to 108 MHz in the higher spectrum|

-|More susceptible to noise||Less susceptible to noise.|
+|More susceptible to noise||Less susceptible to noise|